ontio/documentation/dev-website-docs/docs-en/docs-kr/Punica/punica-cli.md

   -h, --help  Show this message and exit.
 ```

-**Note**: If you not run punica cli in you project root directory, you need to use `-p` or `--project` option to specify your DApp project's path.
+**Note**: If you are not running punica-cli in the root directory of your project, you need to use the `-p` or `--project` option to specify your DApp project path.
+<p><br>

-#### 4.1.2.
-Creating a Box Project
+### Using a Punica-Box Project

-You can create a bare project template, but for those just getting started, you can use Punica Boxes, which are example applications and project templates.
+For those just getting started, you can use Punica Boxes which are example dApps/project templates to help you.

-We'll use the [ontology-tutorialtoken box](https://github.com/wdx7266/ontology-tutorialtoken), which creates a OEP4 token that can be transferred between accounts:
+We will be using the [Tutorialtoken-box](https://github.com/punica-box/tutorialtoken-box) through-out this tutorial which creates an OEP4 token that can be transferred between accounts.

-- Create a new directory for your Punica project:
+Create a new directory for your Punica project:

 ```shell
 mkdir tutorialtoken
 cd tutorialtoken
 ```

-- Download ("unbox") the MetaCoin box:
+Download ("unbox") the Tutorialtoken-box Box:

 ```shell
 punica unbox tutorialtoken
 ```

+For more usage information, you can use `punica unbox --help`
 ```shell
 punica unbox --help
 Usage: punica unbox [OPTIONS] BOX_NAME